juanmvsa/reddit_crawler/README.md

 ## 🔒 6. security notes

-- **never commit `secrets.json` to version control**
+- **never commit `secrets.json` to version control.**
-- use environment variables in production
+- use environment variables in production.
-- the script respects reddit's rate limits
+- the script respects reddit's rate limits.

 ## ⚠️ 7. limitations

-- cannot access other users' private subscription lists
+- cannot access other users' private subscription lists.
-- rate limited to respect reddit's api terms
+- rate limited to respect reddit's api terms.
-- requires reddit api credentials
+- requires reddit api credentials.
-- some data may be unavailable for private/suspended accounts
+- some data may be unavailable for private/suspended accounts.